Firearms Safety

 RPAL Course (1 day)

-Anyone wanting to acquire restricted firearms will also need to take the Canadian Restricted Firearms Safety Course (CRFSC) and pass the written and practical tests.
+Anyone wanting to acquire restricted (handguns and restricted long guns) firearms will also need to take the Canadian Restricted Firearms Safety Course (CRFSC) and pass the written and practical tests.

 Topics Covered:

-• Evolution of firearms, major parts, types and actions
+- Evolution of restricted firearms, major parts, types and actions

 About the instructor